 There are 9 sides of the temple formed by 27 marble petals arranged in groups of three.
 Also, the height of the temple is 40m.
 Ponds and gardens welcome visitors at the entrance.
 It covers an area of 26 acres.

-It follows the path of the Bahai faith that is oneness in God, oneness in religion and oneness of mankind.
 No ritualistic ceremony can be performed inside the temple.
 Neither can anyone deliver any sermons.
 But one can chant or read scripture of Bahai Faith in any language you prefer.

 There is an audio-visual room and library within the temple complex where one can get access to Bahai books of Faith.